mitsuhiko/lucumr/2013/7/23/licensing.rst

 projects where under a Copyleft license.

-This general trend with throwing random code into the internet without license declarations is questionable and asks some questions.
+This general trend with throwing random code into the internet without license declarations is debatable and asks some questions.
 However I think it shows more that people think licensing is unimportant and only needs a bit of attention more than that people are unaware of the existence of licenses.
 As such I see GitHub's newly added license